 Toyota Automobile Museum トヨタ博物館

-The Toyota Automobile Museum is a fascinating showcase for locally-based Toyota Corporation showing the history of the world's cars.
+The Toyota Automobile Museum is a fascinating showcase for locally-based Toyota Corporation showing the history of the world's cars and one of the best museums in Nagoya.

 The models on display are beautifully maintained and lit and the buildings are spacious as you stroll the exhibits.
 Text explanations are presented in Japanese, English, Chinese, and Korean.
 Hour-long guided tours are available twice daily.